 Among the high demanded territories (outside of the KL downtown) includes Damansara Heights, Bangsar South, Mont Kiara, Petaling Jaya, and Subang Jaya.
 These spots are integrated residential and commercial hub areas that flaunt exceptional transport connectivity and facilities and well connected by main roads and major highways with a plenty of green views.

 Read also: Coworking Spaces in Kuala Lumpur for Digital Nomads

 Overall, not only new businesses, SMEs, startups, or digital nomads are swapping the drawbacks of conventional offices for flexible workplaces.
 Corporate and international firms are also following the trend and utilizing this low-cost solution, which can save them up to 73%, plus it's a generally safe method for testing the local market.
 Let's take Petronas and UEM as examples.

 The incorporation of Common Ground into PETRONAS Station Jalan Kolam Air Lama denotes the foundation of PDB's arrangement to change the station into an advancement center, which is presently known as The Place @ Ampang.
 Meanwhile, WOTSO's first customers will be a project team of UEM Sunrise who will begin working from the workspace for 6 months starting from February 2019.

 Having all of these considerations and costs, security, renovation, furnishing, administrative - and that's only the tip of the iceberg - coworking spaces could be your best option.
 Fret not as FlySpaces can help you lock down the perfect workspace for your business.
-Hence, never hesitate to inquire a workspace via our platform or reach out to our Kuala Lumpur Representative, Nefissa via email or directly give her a call at +60175577369 and she will provide you her expert insight.
+Hence, never hesitate to inquire a workspace via our platform or reach out to our Kuala Lumpur Representative, Lois at email@example.com.